ssivilotti/condition_set_opt/README.md

 ## Usage

-The following code runs n_repeats optimization runs on the Pd-Aryl dataset, using the summation exploit* function and saves the results in a subdirectory of metrics/aryl_scope.
+The following code runs n_repeats optimization runs on the Pd-Aryl dataset, using the summation Exploit function and saves the results in a subdirectory of metrics/aryl_scope.

 ```python
 from chemical_space import ChemicalSpace